-Members and families seeking accurate and accessible information about the special education process and services for students with disabilities of all ages will find a wealth of information on the DOE's recently revamped special education website.
+Members and families seeking accurate and accessible information about the special education process and services for students with disabilities of all ages will find information on the DOE's website.

 Current topics available through the Family Resources link include information on special education services for preschool and school age children, students with disabilities entering kindergarten and in gifted and talented programs, and assistive technology.
 Detailed information about specialized programs for students who are English language learners, are on the autism spectrum or have intellectual or multiple disabilities is also available.
 Most publications and forms are available in multiple languages.

 The Provider Resources link provides a cornucopia of information on a wide range of topics.
 Look here, for example, to find out about everything from evidence-based practices for related services to timekeeping procedures and forms.
 Extensive information about District 75 instructional programs and practices can be accessed here.

 The following is a small sample of the information available on the DOE’s special education website.